-Adequate drinking water facilities shall be provided to the entire population both in urban and in rural areas.
-Future irrigation and multi-purpose projects shall invariably include a drinking water component wherever there is no dependable alternative source of drinking water.
-Drinking water needs of human beings and animals shall be the first charge on any available water and following actions shall be taken to fulfill this need:
+Adequate drinking water facilities should be provided to the entire population both in urban and in rural areas with community participation.
+Future irrigation and multi-purpose projects should invariably include a drinking water component wherever there is no dependable alternative source of drinking water.
+State Government shall make sincere endeavour to provide potable drinking water to every citizen.
+Drinking water needs of human beings and livestock should be the first charge on any available water.
+Following actions shall be taken to fulfill this need:

-- a.
-Increased budget shall be allocated for upgrading urban and rural domestic and livestock water supply. - b.
-Water rates shall be gradually increased to self-support the operation of urban and rural piped schemes. - c.
-Finance of rural water supply schemes shall be continued. - d.
-Water quality standards shall be ensured. - e.
-Strict control over activities which endanger sources such as hazardous wastes and sewage shall be exercised. - f.
-Privatisation in urban water supply especially for meter reading, billing etc. can be contracted out.
+- a) Norms for drinking water supply should be prescribed taking into account the water availability in the State. - b) Increased budget shall be allocated for upgrading urban and rural domestic and livestock water supply. - c) Water rates should be gradually rationalised to move towards self-supporting the operation and maintenance of urban and rural water supply schemes.
+Differential water rates based on volume of water consumption/usage shall also be considered. - d) Water demand for livestock should be considered along with demand for human beings for drinking purposes for all rural areas. - e) Finance of rural water supply schemes shall be continued. - f) Water quality standards shall be ensured. - g) Strict control over activities, which endanger sources such as hazardous wastes and sewage, shall be exercised. - h) Private-public-community participation for O&M in urban and rural water supply would be encouraged. - Rainwater harvesting structures would be constructed to augment water supply - especially in rural areas where ground water sources are not sustainable.